HMS Janus (1796): Capture

 HMS Phoenix was attached to the fleet under Admiral Adam Duncan, operating in the North Sea.
 On 12 May 1796 at daybreak the 28-gun Pegasus and the brig-sloop Sylph brought Duncan the news that a Dutch squadron consisting of the 36-gun frigate Argo and three brigs had departed Flickeroe, Norway, bound for the Texel.

 Duncan took his fleet to intercept them, sending a squadron the included Phoenix, the 50-gun Leopard, Pegasus, and Sylph northward of the Texel.
 The British intercepted the Dutch at 5am on 12 May.
 Phoenix and Leopard chased Argo, while Pegasus and Sylph made after the brigs.
-Leopard eventually fell some way behind, and consequently it was Phoenix alone that brought Argo to battle at 8a.m. on 12 May.
+Leopard eventually fell some way behind, and consequently it was Phoenix alone that brought Argo to battle at 8 a.m. on 12 May.

 After twenty minutes of fighting Argo struck.
 Phoenix had one man killed and three wounded; Argo lost six men killed and 28 wounded.